Maryia-Bahachova/java-exercises/README.md

 ## Task Description

-The goal of this lab was to implement an **Order Processor** system in Java.
-The system should handle:

-- Customer orders
-- Product management
-- Discount application
-- Payment processing
-- Logging of orders

-The main idea was to practice **object-oriented programming** in Java, including classes, methods, packages, and basic design patterns.
+The goal was to improve the code structure, readability, and maintainability while keeping the core functionality intact.

+## Notes

+- Each folder represents a Java package
+- Demonstrates understanding of OOP principles, package organization, and design best practices
+- `OrderProcessor.java` is the **original source file** that was refactored

 ## Implementation